4 Non-Toxic Weed Killers for Your Yard

 >> Just add salt and you’ll make a non-toxic weed killer! <<

-While it’s totally safe for your kids and pets to run through, I would be careful when spot-treating dandelions in the grass.
-This weed killer is universally destructive to plants, so be advised to avoid any plants or grass that you don’t wish to harm.
+While it’s totally safe for your kids and pets to run through, be careful when spot-treating dandelions in the grass.
+This salty weed killer is not selective, so please realize that all plants will be impacted by the high-salinity soil and it might take years for the soil to recover.
 It’s probably not a good weed killer for your veggie or flower garden beds, because it will create poor soil conditions for any future plants.

 Mix in a spray bottle: